frovedis/frovedis/doc/tutorial/tutorial.md

 This extract month from and append it as column `month`.
 You can specify which part to extract by the first argument; it is enum type and you can specify `year`, `month`, `day`, `hour`, `minute`, or `second`.
+You can also specify `quarter`, `dayofweek`, `dayofyear`, `weekofyear`.
+In the case of dayofweek, it starts from 1 that is Sunday.

 Second argument is the datetime column and the third argument is the name of the column to append.
 The result should look
 like: